gustavonikov/frontend-developer-challenge-linx/README.md

 so i did it in English :).

-Second: I also didn't know if the Arrow in Section "Help improve the algorithm" in the Mobile Layout was really a drop down or not, so I implemented a feature to open and close the section according to the Arrow.
+Second: I also didn't know if the Arrow in Section "Help improve the algorithm" in the Mobile Layout was supposed to scroll to the top, but I did it any way.